Saturday, 28 June 2014

 We eventually merged into the highway (the D820) and crossed it when we came to the turn-off for Maure, up a stiff little climb.
-This was such a tiny place – only a few houses and some farm sheds – that we wondered why it was dignified with a name at all, but it had an airy view of the surrounding patchwork of fields.
+This was such a tiny place – only a few houses and some farm sheds, with an airy view of the surrounding patchwork of fields – that we wondered why it was dignified with a name at all.

 We left Maure on a descending wheel track and followed it as far as le Renaudet without trouble, although it was often rather circuitous.

-We were in a narrow space between the D820 and the autoroute, but were not conscious of either.
-Our route seemed as remote as it would have in pre-industrial times.
+We were in a narrow strip between the D820 and the autoroute, but were not conscious of either.
+Our route seemed as remote as it would have been in pre-industrial times.